hossain-khan/android-police-brutality-incidents/README.md

 ### BETA Testing 🚧
 If you want to try the app as it is being developed, you can get the latest Android buid via Firebase:
 * Firebase App Distribution - Subscribe to new updates via email.
 Use this [open-beta testing](https://appdistribution.firebase.dev/i/5d2cb8359305f7e7) process.
-The invite email will be sent on next release, not immediately.

 ## Objective